triska/letswicrypt/README.md

     $ swipl server.pl --help

-## Starting an HTTPS server
+## Starting a Prolog HTTPS server

-To start an HTTPS server, the following 3 command line options of the Unix daemon library are of particular relevance:
+To start an HTTPS server with SWI-Prolog, the following 3 command line options of the Unix daemon library are of particular relevance:

   - `--https`: enables HTTPS, using port 443 by default.
   - `--keyfile=FILE`: `FILE` contains the server's private key.